lukasturcani/gdbutils/README.rst

 The ``main()`` function should contain the code you want GDB to execute during debugging.

-Next, once GDB is launched, run the following command
+Next, once GDB is launched, run the following command:

 .. code-block:: python